Pavol Biroš

-Pavol Biroš (1 April 1953 – 12 August 2020) was a Czechoslovak football player.
-He played as a defender.
+Pavol Biroš (1 April 1953 – 12 August 2020) was a Slovak football player who played as a defender.
+He played for the Czechoslovakia national football team.

+Career

 During his club career he played for Slavia Prague and Tatran Prešov.
 Biroš made a total of 212 appearances in the Czechoslovak First League, scoring once.
 He earned 9 caps for the Czechoslovakia national football team, and was part of the championship-winning team at the 1976 UEFA European Football Championship.